ntuorangejuice/cheat-sheet/README.md

 #### 1.3.5 Heap

-// not completed

-// TODO add method and example to maintain the size of vector

 * make_heap: Rearranges the elements in the range [first,last) in such a way that they form a heap.
 The element with the highest value is always pointed by first.
 * pop_heap: Rearranges the elements in the heap range [first,last) in such a way that the part considered a heap is shortened by one: The element with the highest value is moved to (last-1).
 * push_heap: Given a heap in the range [first,last-1), this function extends the range considered a heap to [first,last) by placing the value in (last-1) into its corresponding location within it.